bratpeki/modern-milkytracker-guide/docs/mtBasics.md

 #### Volume envelope

 Either turned on or off, via the `On` button.<br>
-If on, MT will read the slope and interpret the height as volume.
+If on, MT will read the slope and interpret its height as volume.

 A slope is made out of points, 12 maximum.<br>
 The number can be changed with the buttons `Add` and `Del`.